 Parents and carers should click on the teacher's name below to access the online appointment.
 Please only click the teacher's name at the appointment time as booked on MCAS.

 Once you have clicked the teacher's name, you will be taken to a waiting room.
 The teacher will know you are there and will admit you into the online meeting.

 All our Learning Conversation meetings will take place on Microsoft Teams.
 If you are using a PC, you will be prompted to use Teams (if you have it downloaded already) or to use the web browser version.
 If you are using a mobile device, you will be prompted to download the Microsoft Teams App first.

 If there are any technical problems at all, please leave the appointment and email the teacher directly.
 They will call you back.
 As we get used to using technology in this way, we ask for your patience and understanding if things don't quite go as planned.

-Each appointment is ten minutes long.
+Each appointment is five minutes long.
 Please remember that the appointment is just a small part of our engagement with you as partner in your child's learning.
 You are welcome to contact us about your child's progress at any time.
 You are welcome to have an online, telephone or face-to-face meeting with us.
 Please just get in touch.
 You can read about our approach to Parental Engagement below.

 Click the teacher's name below at your appointment time: